BioContainers/mulled/invfile.lua.md

         .. ' read homepage ; echo $homepage > /info/homepage ; '
         .. ' read desc ; echo $desc > /info/description ; '
         .. ' echo ' .. revision .. [==[ > /info/version ) ]==]

-The revision value in `packages.tsv` is used to name the tag of the corresponding Docker image, which disallows the use of `=`.
-However, Conda uses an equal sign to separate version code and build number.
-As a solution we propose using a double dash (`--`) instead in the `packages.tsv`, which can then be translated into an equal sign when communicating with Conda.

-      local conda_version = table.concat(split(revision, "--"), "=")

 The actual build step utilizes the official `miniconda` image from Continuum Analytics with a default shell.
 It executes the install and extract information commands.